On the origin of globular clusters in a hierarchical Universe: A two-phase model for the origin of globular clusters

 \subsection{Formation of young stellar clusters}

 In our galaxy formation model, star formation can take place in a `quiescent' mode (from cold gas associated with the galaxy disk), and during merger driven starbursts.
-We assume that a (small) fraction of the star formation occurring through the quiescent channel\footnote{We suppress the formation of new stellar clusters during merger-driven starbursts (see Section 3.3).} leads to the formation of young massive clusters.
-A new population of stellar clusters is initialized for each new episode of star formation: if $\Delta {\rm M}_*$ is the mass of stars formed during a time-step\footnote{The differential equations governing the evolution of each galaxy are solved dividing the time interval between two subsequent snapshots into 20 time-steps, each corresponding to $\sim 10-19$~Myrs up to $z=3$.
-The spacing between subsequent snapshots is smaller at higher redshift, corresponding to even smaller time-steps.}, we assume that the corresponding mass in stellar clusters is $\Gamma \Delta {\rm M}_*$, where $\Gamma$ quantifies an environmentally dependent cluster formation efficiency (CFE).
-We have computed this quantity using the analytic model presented in \citet{Kruijssen_2012}, in which bound stellar clusters collapse in the highest-density regions of the interstellar medium (we refer to the original paper for full details).
+We assume that a (small) fraction of the star formation occurring only through the quiescent channel leads to the formation of young massive clusters, that inherit the metallicity of the star forming gas.
+We suppress the formation of new stellar clusters during merger-driven starbursts, as they are expected to be associated with very strong tidal perturbations (See Section 3.3).
+A new population of stellar clusters is initialized for each new episode of star formation: if $\Delta M_{\rm star}$ is the mass of stars formed during a code time-step\footnote{The differential equations governing the evolution of the baryonic components associated with model galaxies are solved dividing the time interval between two subsequent snapshots (the available simulation outputs) into 20 time-steps, each corresponding to $\sim 10-19$~Myrs up to $z=3$, and even smaller timescales at higher redshift (where the snapshots are closer in time).
+We have verified, in previous work, that the number of sub-steps adopted is enough to achieve numerical convergence.}, we assume that the corresponding mass in stellar clusters is $\Gamma \Delta {\rm M}_*$, where $\Gamma$ quantifies an environmentally dependent cluster formation efficiency (CFE).
+We have computed this quantity using the analytic model presented in \citet{Kruijssen_2012}, in which bound stellar clusters collapse in the highest-density regions of the interstellar medium.
+In the framework of this model, the CFE can be expressed as the product of the fraction of star formation that results in bound structure and the fraction thereof that survives the `cruel cradle effect', i.e. the tidal disruption of star-forming regions or young stellar clusters by encounters with in the natal environment.
+We refer to the original paper by \citet{Kruijssen_2012} for full details on the derivation of these quantities.

 The CFE is determined by galaxy scale physics, and can be expressed in terms of the cold gas surface density, the galaxy angular velocity, and the \citet{Toomre_1964} $Q$ instability parameter.
 For this calculation, and throughout this paper, we have set the Toomre instability parameter ($Q$) equal to 1.
 This value is within the typical range observed in star-forming galaxies at $z\sim 2$, $Q=0.2-1.6$ \citep{Genzel_etal_2014}.
 The cold gas surface density and galaxy angular velocity are given by: